 How you can protect yourself and your baby from Coronavirus

-We also have expert answers from the WHO to the most frequently asked questions about pregnancy, breastfeeding and bottle-feeding, to help guide you and your child especially during what can be a stressful time.
+We also have expert answers from the WHO to the most frequently asked questions about pregnancy, breastfeeding and bottle-feeding, to help guide you and your family at this time.

 1. Wash hands regularly

 Coronavirus is spread by human contact.
 Therefore, quite simply washing your hands is the best way to protect against it.
 So wash your hands before touching your tot and insist that anyone that’s about to touch your baby, wash their hands as well.Unfortunately our babies can’t wash their own hands.
 So make it a regular part of play or mealtimes and thoroughly wash your hands together using an alcohol-based hand rub or soap and water.

 Why?
 This will kill any viruses that may be on our hands and instantly stop them from infecting you and your child.

 Our babies are gorgeous and often attract people’s attention.
 Therefore, as their parent it is your responsibility to minimise interactions between your little one and other people.
 Stopping people from picking them up and cuddling them might seem harsh at first, but it helps stop the spread of the virus.As well as avoiding close contact, maintain a safe distance of at least 1 metre between yourself and anyone who is sick and coughing or sneezing.